Sr. Transportation Safety Editor — J. J. Keller & Associates, Inc.

 The carrier must validate that the medical examiner who conducts the exam is listed on the National Registry.
 A note must be added in the driver's file to document that the carrier performed the verification.

 A carrier may use a copy of a CDL driver's new medical certificate as proof of qualification for up to 15 days after the certificate was issued.
 Within those 15 days, the carrier must obtain an updated motor vehicle record (MVR) showing the new medical certification information.
+This process is due to change in June 2025, when medical certificates will be transferred electronically.

 The J. J. Keller® Encompass® Fleet Management System is the industry's most reliable fleet management system.
 It automates your regulatory recordkeeping tasks and automates workflow processes for highly regulated DOT requirements like driver qualification, hours of service, hiring, alcohol & drug program management & more.
 Talk with a compliance specialist to learn more.